Blake0206/RaspiScore/README.md

 `score_offset` - offset in pixels from the left/right edges for the scores, positive integers are accepted

 ### News
+`display_news` - determines if news is displayed, booleans are accepted \
 `source` - source of news data, accepted string of "espn" or "fox" \
 `news_display_time` - time in seconds that each news headline is displayed, positive integers are accepted \
-`display_source_logo` - enables/disables the news source logo displayed behind text, booleans are accepted \
+`display_source_logo` - shows/hides the news source logo displayed behind text, booleans are accepted \
 `source_logo_opacity` - opacity of the news source logo, positive floats less than 5 are accepted

 ### Other